Is Permanent Makeup Really Permanent?

 Permanent Eyeliner: Up to 6 years

 These timeframes reflect how long results look good, not just how long pigment technically remains in the skin.
+Results soften gradually as the pigment fades and settles into the skin.
+You can read more about how permanent makeup fades over time in our detailed guide.

 What Does Permanent Makeup Fading Look Like?